 Heck, you can even demo the tool while attending an online conference teaching you to how to deliver an online conference.
 How meta.

-In a reply to my post yesterday, the super-smart Peter du Toit had this to say:
+In reply to my post, the super-smart Peter du Toit had this to say:

 11 000 attendees!
 Well worth checking Hopin out.
 This stat specifically stood out to me:

 Remember, that’s without any of the personal face to face stuff we get at events.
 Just the presentations.

 Lastly (well, lastly from me – there are more), there’s Run The World.
 What’s great here is this:

 Never let a good crisis go to waste.

 Okay, so that’s your venue started, what about your preso?
 The most important thing for me here is brevity.
 Keep it short and to the point when presenting this online.

 - Speak up